EnChyb/FE-Kapusta-Team-Project/README.md

 ## Cooperation

+1. Before you start working on a new branch, synchronize your changes in main: `git pull`.

-Make a new branch for every feature or fix
+2. Make a new branch for every feature or fix
    `git checkout -b nazwa-gałęzi`
    Name your branch using a number of feature on trello, eg.:
    `feature/01`
    or if you want to fix something:
    `fix/01`

-Once you've finished working on the branch, open a pull request on GitHub.
+3. Once you've finished working on the branch, open a pull request on GitHub.
 After merging, your branch will be deleted automatically.